 Alice’s hands trembled as she recounted the attack, her voice unsteady but clear.

 “I was driving on Route 351 when my car died.
-A man came out of nowhere—grabbed me, dragged me into the woods.
-He hit me, tore my clothes… I thought he’d kill me.
-Then another man—a hooded figure—came.
+A man came out of nowhere, grabbed me, and dragged me into the woods.
+He hit me and tore my clothes… I thought he’d kill me.
+Then another man, a hooded figure, showed up.
 He tackled the guy, grabbed a rock, and… and smashed his head in.
 The skull broke open, blood sprayed everywhere, his brains were… spilling out, his face was gone…”

-Her voice cracked, the memory of the gore—the dangling eye, the shattered teeth, the pulpy mess—churning her stomach.
+Her voice cracked as she remembered the gore: the dangling eye, the shattered teeth, the pulpy mess.
+It made her stomach churn.

 Wilkins chuckled, a low, grating sound that made her skin crawl.
 “So Charlie No-Face turned butcher, huh?
 Quite a story, lady.
 You sure you didn’t hit your head?”